learn-co-curriculum/viewport/README.md

 # The Viewport Property

+## Learning Goals

+- Explain the `width` property of viewport meta tag.
+- Explain the `initial-scale` property of viewport meta tag.

-## Problem Statement
+## Introduction

 Have you ever visited a website on your phone where it will zoom out and everything on the page is very tiny--then you have to zoom in to read the text and see the content?
 Have you found yourself writing a lot of media queries to make your content scale, stretch, or fit on various sized screens, just to have the device itself ignore them for your website?
 How can we have control over these default features that mobile browsers enforce?

-## Objectives

-1. Explain the `width` property of viewport meta tag
-2. Explain the `initial-scale` property of viewport meta tag

 ## Explain the `width` Property of Viewport Meta Tag